 - A local who can take you where you need to go.

 - The emergency number (911) or other country-specific number

 You don’t have to be caught off-guard by the chaos of travel.
-If your travels take you to Boise, Idaho, stop by Modern Dental for a thorough checkup.
+If your travels take you to Boise, stop by and see our dental team at Modern Dental for a thorough checkup and cleaning!